-‘The Bachelor’ Spoilers For Episode 2: Matt James Faces His First Dates & Plenty Of Drama Among The Ladies
+'The Bachelor' Spoilers For Episode 2: Matt James Faces His First Dates & Plenty Of Drama Among The Ladies

-Monday night on ABC’s The Bachelor, spoilers detail that Matt James will experience his first dates with his ladies.
+Monday night spoilers for ABC's The Bachelor detail that Matt James will experience his first dates with his ladies.
 Teasers from ABC indicate that he will have two individual dates, as is fairly customary.
 He will also have a group outing, but this one seems structured to guarantee a fair amount of drama.

 The first date of this season goes to Bri Springs.
 Matt and his companion will seemingly do some messy riding on an ATV and then relax in a hot tub in a secluded, woodsy area.